Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Results

 \textbf{Comparison with supervised methods.} The proposed ATST-Frame outperforms the supervised methods on AS-2M, AS-20K and SPCV2.
 The proposed ATST-C2F model further improves the performance, and outperforms the supervised methods on all tasks.
 This is encouraging for the field of audio self-supervised learning, as we no longer need to annotate audio data for pre-training when we want to further scale up the dataset.
 Compared with supervised pre-training, self-supervised pre-training does not suffer from the problem of inaccurate and erroneous labels.

 \textbf{Comparison with other self-supervised methods.} Compared with other self-supervised methods, the proposed ATST-Frame achieves comparable or better performance on all tasks.
 In particular, compared with the recent state-of-the-art self-supervised method BEATs$_{iter3+}$\cite{chen_beats_2022}, ATST-Frame achieves the same performance on AS-2M, and better performance on AS-20K.
-This indicates that ATST-Frame is more effective with less finetuning data than BEATS.
+This indicates that ATST-Frame is more effective with less fine-tuning data than BEATS.

 \textbf{Combination through knowledge distillation.} ATST-Clip and ATST-Frame learn complementary features in the pre-training stage.
 Combining ATST-Clip and ATST-Frame through knowledge distillation can further improve the performance, as shown by the results of ATST-C2F in Table \ref{tab:finetune_result}.
 Even though ATST-Clip performs worse than ATST-Frame on AS-2M and AS-20K, as a teacher, it still successfully helps to fine-tune ATST-Frame to achieve better performance.
-Performing knowledge distillation the other way around, i.e. from ATST-Frame to ATST-Clip, does not perform well.
-This verifies that ATST-Frame is more sophisticated than ATST-Clip, and ATST-Frame should be used as the final model.
-BEATs$_{iter3+}$\cite{chen_beats_2022} also performs knowledge distillation accross models at the finetuning stage, specifically, it uses the fine-tuned BEATS$_{iter2}$ model as a teacher to finetune the final BEATs$_{iter3}$ model.
+Performing knowledge distillation the other way around, i.e. from ATST-Frame to ATST-Clip, does not perform well on most of the tasks. \addnote[sophisticated]{1}{ This verifies that ATST-Frame conveys more fine-grained and semantically complicated information than ATST-Clip }, and ATST-Frame should be used as the final model.
+BEATs$_{iter3+}$\cite{chen_beats_2022} also performs knowledge distillation across models at the fine-tuning stage, specifically, it uses the fine-tuned BEATs$_{iter2}$ model as a teacher to fine-tune the final BEATs$_{iter3}$ model.
 Thence, BEATs$_{iter3+}$ can be regarded as a fair comparison with the proposed ATST-C2F model.